The latest news about the musician Kate Bush and her work

 The radio edit of Snowflake is now out as a digital single.

 Kate added: “I think we’ve all been through very difficult times.
 These are dark times that we’re living in and I think, to a certain extent, everyone is just worn out….We went through the pandemic, that was a huge shock, and I think we felt that, once that was over, that we would be able to get on with some kind of normal life…But in fact it just seems to be going from one situation to another, and more wars seem to be breaking out all the time.”
+The Guardian newspaper in the UK have already given Kate’s animated film a five star review “…this devastating film will make you weep at war’s violence against children.”
+Also, concept artist on the Little Shrew animation, Jim Kay, writes about working with Kate over on his official site.

 War Child are accepting donations at their site here

-About her next music, Kate adds that she is “very keen” to start working on new music.
+About her next album, Kate adds that she is “very keen” to start working on new music.
 She said there are “lots of ideas” she wants to pursue, telling BBC Radio 4’s Today programme: “I’m really looking forward to getting back into that creative space, it’s been a long time.”
 BBC report.

 Splash page from Kate’s site teasing the short film last night

 Arm tattoo belonging to our fan friend Thomas Dunning – his mother’s handwritten lyric!
-He’s obviously very excited by the news!
+He’s obviously very excited by the news.

 In 2022, with war breaking out in Ukraine, I decided I wanted to make an anti-war animation.
 In particular, I hoped to draw attention to the children caught up in war.